rahanyas/Chatty/frontend/README.md

 # things to make

-add style to nav btn = not done
+add style to nav btn = done

-decrese the size of welcome txt in mobile = not dne
+decrese the size of welcome txt in mobile =done

+navbar not changig to islogged in true state when user is loging through google = not solved

 # React + Vite